keilWolf/OpenClimbingDB/README.md

 # OpenClimbingDB

-OpenClimbingDB is a hobby project for exposing an open database for purposes of climbing like logging the routes that i climbed.
+OpenClimbingDB is a hobby project for exposing an open database, so it can log my routes i climbed.

 The software is written in python with the power of django, to learn about that.
 Never used it before.

+The basic data is not feeded manualy.
+It is crawled from different existing websites.
+I united them, so that i don't have to log in each in seperate for distributed logging.

+Thanks to all website providers for there informations.

+Crawling for this project is not intented to be in context of (D)DOS.
+I will try not to make too many requests to your servers so that the running operation is not affected.

 ## Getting Started